-You can enroll your domestic partner and his or her eligible children in Citi benefits during annual enrollment (for coverage effective January 1 of the following year) or within 31 days of a qualified change in status.
+You can enroll your domestic partner and his or her eligible children in Citi medical, dental, vision, and spending account benefits during annual enrollment (for coverage effective January 1 of the following year) or within 31 days of a qualified change in status.
 Examples of qualifying events that will allow you to enroll your domestic partner and his or her eligible children during the plan year are:

-- Submitting your registration or certifying your domestic partnership by submitting the Domestic Partner Coverage Forms; - The birth or adoption of a child; and - Your domestic partner's loss of benefits coverage in another employer's plan.
+- Submitting your registration or certifying your domestic partnership by submitting the Domestic Partner Coverage Forms; - > The birth or adoption of a child; and - > Your domestic partner's loss of benefits coverage in another employer's plan.

 You must speak with a Citi Benefits Center representative to request the Domestic Partner Coverage Forms.
 Call ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" options.
+From the ConnectOne main menu, choose the "health and welfare benefits" option.